 This will help you keep your sanity.
 My four and three year old participate in cleaning up their playroom and bedroom daily.
-You should not shoulder the entire burden.
 If it helps, create fun chore chart with stickers.
 When they have their chart filled up with stickers reward them with a small prize!

 Lets be honest, perfection is not reality.
 The whole things is a process.
 Try one tip at a time and see if it helps within your own home.
 Start with a good purge, organization and a few new habits!